kristoferUA/Ra1nUSB-Sliver-5.5-macOS-image/README.md

 - network, audio, and storage drivers/kexts;
 - SMBIOS/PlatformInfo values, boot arguments, and bootloader quirks.

 Keep a backup of the original file before editing it.
-The exact file location and available settings depend on the bootloader included with the image.
-Validate the completed `config.plist` with a tool that matches the installed bootloader version before booting from the USB drive.
+Validate the completed `EFI/CLOVER/config.plist` with a Clover-compatible configuration tool before booting from the USB drive.

 ## Boot from the USB drive

-1. Confirm that `config.plist` on the flashed USB drive has been adapted to the computer's hardware.
+1. Confirm that `EFI/CLOVER/config.plist` on the flashed USB drive has been adapted to the computer's hardware.
 2. Leave the flashed USB drive connected and restart the computer.
 3. Open the one-time boot menu.
 Common keys are `F12`, `F11`, `F9`, `Esc`, or `Option` on Intel Macs; the exact key depends on the manufacturer.
 4. Select the USB drive.
 If two entries are shown, start with the UEFI entry unless the compatibility notes specify Legacy/CSM mode.